MLB reinstates Pete Rose and Shoeless Joe Jackson, making them Hall of Fame eligible - WTOP News

 Rose’s reinstatement occurred too late for him to be considered for the BBWAA ballot.
 If not on the permanently banned list, Rose would have been eligible on the ballots each from 1992 through 2006.
 He was written in on 41 votes in 1992 and on 243 of 7,232 ballots (3.4%) over the 15 years, votes that were not counted.

+A 10-person historical overview committee selects eight ballot candidates with the approval of the Hall’s board, and the ballot is considered by 16 members at the winter meetings, with a 75% or higher vote needed.
+The committee members include Hall of Fame members, team executives and media/historians.

-Hall of Fame Chairman of the Board Jane Forbes Clark said in a statement that players affected by Manfred’s ruling Tuesday would be considered.
+Hall of Fame Chairman of the Board Jane Forbes Clark confirmed in a statement that players affected by Manfred’s ruling Tuesday would be considered.

 “The National Baseball Hall of Fame has always maintained that anyone removed from Baseball’s permanently ineligible list will become eligible for Hall of Fame consideration,” she said.
 “Major League Baseball’s decision to remove deceased individuals from the permanently ineligible list will allow for the Hall of Fame candidacy of such individuals to now be considered.”